 Financing Can Be A Challenge

-A bank isn’t likely to see a home with broken windows, ripped out appliances, damaged flooring and a leaky roof as a sound investment, no matter how low the owning bank has priced the home.
+From a bank’s perspective, a home with broken windows, missing appliances, damaged flooring, and a leaky roof is unlikely to be viewed as a sound investment, regardless of how low the selling price may be.

 There Is Competition Everywhere